exosite-archive/exoline/README.md

     $ python setup.py install
 ```

-Depending on your python environment, you may need to run the above install commands as sudo. [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) is a great way to keep your python environment clean, and has the side-effect that you don't need to use sudo when installing python packages.
+Depending on your Python environment, you may need to run the above install commands as sudo. [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) is a great way to manage Python environments, and has the side effect that you don't need to use sudo when installing Python packages.

 Examples
 --------